 Domestic Abuse and Sexual Violence and abuse must never be accepted, tolerated or excused.
-While we know ending it will not be quick or easy to achieve, as your Police, Crime and Victims’ Commissioner I am committed to:
+While we know ending it will not be quick or easy to achieve, as your Police and Crime Commissioner I am committed to:

 Domestic abuse involves many different acts and behaviours.
 These include physical violence, manipulation, isolation, control, and use of threats and humiliation which harm, frighten or punish a victim.

 The definition of Domestic Abuse is: